SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4j7rRRvsbfY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-For more detail on these steps, see below.

 ## Collaboration

 GitHub is built for collaboration, and tips for collaborating are included throughout this page, but here are some key highlights: